 The information contained in this chapter will provide a general guide to proper parking area design, construction, and facility layout.
 Minimum pavement thickness designs are given for both small parking areas (50 passenger car stalls or less) and larger facilities (over 50 passenger car stalls).
 In addition, comparable designs are given for both full-depth asphalt pavement (pavements using asphalt concrete for both base and surface courses) and asphalt over an aggregate base.

-Parking lots are paved areas intended for vehicle parking and can vary widely in size, function and design.
+Parking lots are paved areas intended for vehicle parking and can vary widely in size, function, and design.
 Parking lots serve businesses, schools, commuters and other functions.
 The type of vehicles that use a parking lot vary.
-Some lots have primarily car traffic, but some have buses and trucks that delivers goods or transport people.
+Some lots have primarily car traffic, but some have buses and trucks that deliver goods or transport people.
 These heavier vehicles are usually isolated to specific parts of the lot or travel the same path in the lot.
 This page gives some general guidance when designing at-grade parking lot pavements.

 Most pavement designs are based on the traffic using the road when the construction is completed.
 However, with the construction of parking lots, the heaviest traffic using the majority of the parking lot is during the construction phase.
 Once the parking lot is completed, cars will be in the parking stall areas and trucks or buses will be in identified drive lanes or ring routes.
 Therefore, the pavement structure must be selected based on the construction traffic and sequence of construction.
 These pavements are generally built in phases.
 The first phase is the laying of the aggregate sub-base and asphalt base layers on the prepared subgrade or laying an asphalt base layer directly on the prepared subgrade.
 Because of the heavy trucks, pavement failures are not unexpected.
 However, once the construction has been completed, these areas are repaired and the final pavement surface is placed.